 Director sits on the Work Force Investment Board and has input with bringing jobs to the county.
 ATCAA also provides job referrals via our Foster Youth Program. a Job Training program, we refer our clients to MLJT for assistance.
 6. Paying off Debt Smart Money Program: Teaches budget and debt management.
 Topics include: Repairing credit damage Budgeting Credit Reporting Fair Housing Landlord-Tenant Relationship FNPI 3c FNPI 3d FNPI 3f FNPI 3g FNPI 3h SRV 5ll Budget and debt management, credit scores, fair debt collections, reducing housing expenses and helping to make client's money work for them.
 This course provides tools to assist in achieving financial goals by creating realistic budgets and strategies for long-term financial stability.
 It teaches concepts on spending behavior, money challenges and how to set goals.
-7. Job/computer training for better paying jobs in the community Head Start Family Learning Program: A comprehensive program that provides a holistic access to learning opportunities for the entire family, which includes GED/ESL preparation classes, Adult Basic Education, English language instruction, life and job skills, and parenting classes.
-All to break the cycle of low- literacy and achieve improved family function and quality of life."
-FNPI 2a FNPI 6a FNPI 6a 2 SRV 2g The following data is from our 2022 CSBG Report.
-Unfortunately, ATCAA no longer provides these services and refers clients to the County.
-Served 117 individuals to improve emergent literacy skills.
+7. Job/computer training for better paying jobs in the community Head Start Family Learning Program: A comprehensive program that provides a holistic access to FNPI 2a FNPI 2h The following data is from our 2022 CSBG Report.
+Unfortunately, ATCAA no longer provides these services and refers clients to the County. learning opportunities for the entire family, which includes GED/ESL preparation classes, Adult Basic Education, English language instruction, FNPI 6a Served 117 individuals to improve emergent literacy skills.
 Served 1 individual who obtained educational credential.
-Served 30 individuals who increased knowledge and abilities that enabled them to work with community action to improve conditions in community.
+Served 30 individuals who increased life and job skills, and parenting classes.
+All to break the cycle of low-literacy and achieve improved family function and quality of life."
+FNPI 6a 2 SRV 2g knowledge and abilities that enabled them to work with community action to improve conditions in community.
 Served 30 individuals to improve their social skills.
 Served 14 individuals to improve literacy/English language education.